The renovation of the Central Administration Complex is now under the full responsibility of Minister of Transportation, Works & Utilities, Kye Rymer.

 All agencies within the building are also now expected to temporarily relocate during the works of this project.

 This was revealed by Minister Rymer in a statement published on October 7.

-He said a meeting was held in September with the Deputy Governor David Archer, Jr and various stakeholders, following which a decision was
+He said a meeting was held in September with the Deputy Governor David Archer, Jr and various stakeholders, following which a decision was taken by Cabinet.

 “The purpose of that meeting was for the Deputy Governor, who chaired previous meetings, to officially hand over the responsibilities for the renovation of the Central Administration Complex to me,” Minister Rymer stated.